All Images Copyright 2008-2025 Jennifer Lavrenz

 _

-I’m pretty sure the first time I went to Illinois was with my parents at an Amway convention, but I was too little to do any exploring on my own.
+I’m pretty sure the first time I went to Illinois was with my parents at an Amway conference, but I was too little to do any exploring on my own.
 Years later I went to another conference in the heart of Chicago, but again there was no time for exploring.
 It wasn’t until later on with my sister that we finally did some sightseeing, specifically in the Chicago area.
-Although, I will tell you, driving over the Mississippi River from St. Louis into southern Illinois is one of my favorite parts of Illinois, the county really.
+But I will say, driving over the Mississippi River from St. Louis into southern Illinois is one of my favorite parts of Illinois.
 It’s some of the most beautiful farm land that is so picturesque and peaceful.
-It sounds silly, but I would love to do a weekend get away to that area!

 Jennifer Kaye xoxo